humumShaikh/humumShaikh/README.md

 ## Hi there
-Feel free to reach out to me over any queries realated to my repositories and I'll do my best to solve them.
+Feel free to reach out to me over any queries related to my repositories and I'll do my best to solve them.

 <!--
 **humumShaikh/humumShaikh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.